fjobeir/fjobeir/README.md

 ### About Feras Jobeir

 Working with PHP and JavaScript since 2010.
 Professional in Laravel and WordPress.
 I teach [WordPress plugins and Themes Development on Udemy](https://www.udemy.com/course/wordpress-themes-plugins-development/?referralCode=5FE49258397AD5577BAF).
 Additionally, I am professional in React.js, Next.js and Node.js.
-Lastly, I am also familiar with Swift.
+Lastly, I am also familiar with Swift and Python.

 ### Currently
 Studying ML and Web3.
 Building something great that will take some time ...